-- Invite students to partner up and label themselves A and B. Remind students they don't need to pair up with someone who is reading the same passage. - Invite partner A to whisper read his or her excerpt to partner B. - Switch roles. - Invite partner A to read his or her excerpt to partner B as if trying not to cry.
-Model this for students before they begin. - Invite partner B to read his or her excerpt to partner A as if very sleepy.
+- Invite students to partner up and label themselves A and B. - Invite partner A to whisper read the poem to partner B. - Switch roles. - Invite partner A to read the poem to partner B as if trying not to cry.
+Model this for students before they begin. - Invite partner B to read the poem to partner A as if very sleepy.
 Model this for students before they begin. - Switch so partner B gets to read as if trying not to cry and partner A gets to read as if very sleepy. - Refocus whole group. - Turn and Talk:

-"How does rereading the passage several times help you read more fluently?"
+"How does rereading the poem several times help you read more fluently?"
 (Each time, I'm more familiar with the vocabulary.)